Enhancing Civic Participation with Performance Dashboards

 In the summer of 2019, Your City at Work was launched with dashboards for code compliance, youth and family support, economic growth, regional mobility, and more.
 Each performance dashboard includes several tiles that measure the most recent quarterly metrics against the departmental target.
 It allowed the City of Arlington to truly tell the story of what internal teams and departments have accomplished and what's to come—and provide citizens with new ways to engage and communicate.

 With the Performance Management solution, the City of Arlington created and deployed a comprehensive dashboard at no additional cost and with minimal expertise.
 Your City at Work has transformed the way city leaders communicate with residents, and they have continued to incorporate custom elements as they scale.
 It has also allowed constituents to provide feedback to staff and representatives.

 In addition to the enhanced civic participation, the City of Arlington has also been recognized for its success in providing a comprehensive digital experience for residents.
 The city was awarded a Gold Certification by What Works Cities in 2020 thanks to its efforts.
 Bloomberg Philanthropies' Results for America also acknowledged the city's work by honoring it as the inaugural winner of the Sharman Stein Award for Storytelling Changemakers.

 "[Civic participation] is a good thing.
 Even if it's critical, it gives you the opportunity to course correct.
 I think that acknowledging that we're not always perfect and we can improve is a good thing," says Warren.
-By creating an informational resource and initiating a dialogue with the community, the City of Arlington will be able to remain a leader and role model for other local governments.
+By creating an informational resource and initiating a dialogue with the community, the City of Arlington will be able to remain a leader and role model for other local governments – large or small.

 If I were to describe it in a word, it would be implementability.